Rollei A26 Camera Value Guide

 The typical price range for Rollei A26 Camera is $45 - $50 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• Cosmetic condition of the chrome finish and the integrity of the plastic housing.
+• Cosmetic condition of the chrome finish, specifically looking for scratches or dents on the sliding housing.

 How to Identify Rollei A26 Camera?

-• Look for the distinctive 'Rollei A26' branding on the front of the chrome and plastic chassis.
+• Look for the 'Rollei A26' branding on the front of the chrome and plastic body.

 History of Rollei A26 Camera